radian-software/straight.el/README.md

 ### The interactive version-control operations are confusing

-This part of `straight.el` still needs some work; see [#54] about the UX of pushing and pulling, and [#58] about commits not being available when thawing a lockfile.
+This part of `straight.el` still needs some work; see [#54] about the UX of pushing and pulling.

 ### How do I pin package versions or use only tagged releases?